Grand Rapids - Grand Haven - South Haven - Kalamazoo

 Celebrate farming and rural life in American.
 The 12,000 square-foot facility, built in 2001, showcases the John Deere collection of Ed Hanenburg, educational and interactive exhibits relating to farming, agriculture and rural life “Then & Now”.
 Changing exhibits include tractors, farm tools, art galleries, kid’s area, quilts, and showcased collections from the community.
 Open year round, Tuesday through Saturday.
 Hours vary by season.
 Admission.
 Barrier-free.
 Smoke-free.
 Special rates for facility use and groups with reservations.
 Coopersville Farm Museum offers a weekly Farmers Market on Wednesdays from 9am-1pm from May through October.

 7. Coopersville & Marne Railway Train

 Coopersville, MI 49404

 All aboard for a trip back in time on our historic passenger train!
-Specialty Railway offers charters, summer trains, theme rides, great trail robbery, Santa trains, pumpkin train rides... charters available beginning in mid March.....Our season starts May 3rd for our Wednesday & Saturday excursion train rides.
+Specialty Railway offers charters, summer trains, theme rides, great trail robbery, Santa trains, pumpkin train rides... charters available beginning in mid March.....Our season starts in May for our Wednesday & Saturday excursion train rides.